jaypipes/articles/openstack/mulligan-architecture.md

 No more trying to shoehorn a control plane API into a data plane API or vice versa.

+Astute readers will note that there is no top-level API or proxy server in Project Mulligan.

+However, this doesn't mean that there isn't a Project Mulligan public API.
+The Project Mulligan API is simply the set of gRPC API methods exposed by Project Mulligan's gRPC service components.
+What is *not* part of Project Mulligan's public API are the internal task payload formats that get sent from the `mulligan-control` service to the NATS queue(s) for eventual processing by a `mulligan-executor` worker.

+The key to making this work is developing a smart client program that contains much of the catalog, service mesh and route-dispatching functionality that a traditional top-level API or proxy server would contain.

+The problem with embedding a lot of logic into client programs, though, is that you need to duplicate that logic for each programming language binding you create.
+I recognize this is an issue.
+To address it, Project Mulligan will automatically generate this core routing logic code and generate smart clients in a variety of programming languages as part of its automated build process.

+Call me crazy, I know... but gRPC, in combination with Google Protocol Buffers' `protoc` compiler does this exact thing: it generates a client and server binding for whatever programming language you want after looking at the `.proto` files that describe an interface.

+### What about extensibility?

+I'm not interested in having Project Mulligan become a generic framework for constructing cloud applications.
+I'm not interested in allowing Project Mulligan's scope and purpose to be extended or redefined by adding API abstraction machinery ala Kubernetes custom resource definitions (CRDs) to Project Mulligan.

+Project Mulligan is what it is: a simple machine provisioning system.
+It's not designed to be extensible.
+It should do one thing and do that thing cleanly, simply and efficiently.

+If you want a framework for creating something that isn't machine provisioning, feel free to go use Kubernetes' CRDs.
+Note that you'll still need Kubernetes to be installed on some machines somewhere.
+After all, code needs to run on a machine.
+And Project Mulligan is all about demystifying that process of provisioning machines.

+## Important things to get right, from the beginning

+Here are a few things that I think need to be done correctly, right from the start of Project Mulligan.

+* Installation and configuration
+* In-place updates and re-configuration
+* Multi-tenancy and isolation
+* Partitioning and failure domains

+### Install and configuration

+Project Mulligan will be able to be installed via traditional software package managers like apt or yum on Linux.

+In addition to traditional software packages, we'll build Docker images for the various service components.

+If an organization has already deployed a container orchestration system like Kubernetes and wants to deploy Project Mulligan in a highly-available manner, they can consume these Docker images and build their own Helm charts for deploying Project Mulligan.

+Configuration of Project Mulligan should be as easy as possible.
+There should be no need for hundreds of configuration options and a simple bootstrapping command from the `mulligan-client` should be enough to get a working system up and running.

+### In-place updates and re-configuration

+Project Mulligan's components should be able to be updated in-place and separately from each other, with no ordering dependencies.

+Each component should respond to a SIGTERM with a graceful shutdown of the process, draining any queued work properly.

+When the component's package is upgraded and the component restarted, the gRPC server contained within the component will likely contain a newer version of gRPC API request payloads.
+Because of the [way gRPC method versioning works](https://www.beautifulcode.co/backward-and-forward-compatibility-protobuf-versioning-serialization), other components (or the smart clients) that communicate with the component will continue to be sending request payloads formatted for an older version of the component's API method.
+The upgraded server component will respond to the older clients with the message format the older client expects.
+This will facilitate Project Mulligan's components being upgraded without any ordering dependency.

+I *really* like OpenStack Swift's approach to upgrades.
+There are no separate administrative commands for performing database schema migrations.
+No separate utility for performing data migrations.
+Everything is simply handled within the controllers themselves, with the controllers [executing SQL commands](https://github.com/openstack/swift/blob/86d78f6667392b2ee0ca017da8f54ff153aca491/swift/container/backend.py#L1532-L1572) to migrate the schema forward as needed.

+Much more operator-friendly than having a separate `nova-manage db sync && nova-manage api_db sync && nova-manage db online_data_migrations --max-count=X` way of performing simple forward-only schema and data migrations.

+Re-configuring a running Project Mulligan component should be possible in order to tinker with runtime settings like log output verbosity.
+In order to facilitate this runtime re-configuration, each Project Mulligan service component will have a gRPC API method called `$ServiceConfigure()` that accepts a set of configuration options that are tunable at runtime.

+### Multi-tenancy and isolation

+### Partitioning and failure domains

+Project Mulligan should have clear and concise definitions of the ways in which the system itself may be divided -- both for reasons of scale as well as for limiting a failure's effects.

 ## Conclusion

+In case it hasn't become obvious by now, Project Mulligan isn't OpenStack v2.
+It's a complete change of direction, an entirely trimmed and reworked vision of a very small chunk of what today's OpenStack services are.

 ## Footnotes